A physics-informed deep learning approach for solving strongly degenerate parabolic problems: Numerical results

 so that we now have

 Proceeding as for the previous problems, we have estimated $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$ for

-The results that we have obtained are shown in Table \ref{table_prob3} and reveal that the variation of the estimate of $\mathcal{E}(T)$ displays again a monotonically increasing behavior, as expected from (\ref{eq:L2err}).
-However, by carefully analyzing the orders of magnitude of both $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$, we can conclude that our method provides accurate results also in this case, in both short and long-term predictions.
+Table \ref{table_prob3} contains the results obtained and reveals that the estimate of $\mathcal{E}(T)$ exhibits again an increasing behavior, as expected from (\ref{eq:L2err}).
+Furthermore, from this table, it seems that the asymptotic trend of the estimate of $\mathcal{E}_{rel}(T)$ may encounter a sort of plateau at $T=100$, after which convergence sensibly slows down.
+We do not know whether this is a typical behavior, since we cannot draw information from (\ref{eq:ratio1}) in this sense.
+In fact, from the definition of $\mathcal{E}_{rel}(T)$ it is not possible to predict what the combined effect of $\mathcal{E}(T)$ and $\underset{t\,\in\,(0,T)}{\sup}\,\|u(\cdot,t)\|_{L^{2}(\Omega)}^{2}$ is, since $\mathcal{E}_{rel}(T)$ is the ratio of two functions which are both increasing with respect to $T$ and we cannot determine \textit{a priori} the growth rate of $\mathcal{E}(T)$.
+Nevertheless, by carefully examining the orders of magnitude of both $\mathcal{E}(T)$ and $\mathcal{E}_{rel}(T)$, we can conclude that our method produces accurate results also in this case, in both short and long-term predictions.